davesmith10/tracks/README.md

 # TRACKS

 A C++ command-line tool that analyzes audio files and emits structured music events via UDP multicast in real time.
 Built on [Essentia](https://essentia.upf.edu/) for audio analysis and [Protocol Buffers](https://protobuf.dev/) for wire format.

-TRACKS processes a WAV or MP3 file in two phases:
+TRACKS processes a music file in two phases:

 1. **Analysis** — Runs Essentia's streaming algorithms to completion (faster than real time), collecting all detected events into a sorted timeline.
 2. **Emission** — Walks the timeline at playback speed, sending each event as a serialized protobuf message over UDP multicast.